How to get the benefits of best olive oil in this delicious Mediterranean Diet special

 Top of the list should be a high-quality Extra Virgin Olive Oil.
 If you want to enjoy the health benefits of olive oil we would encourage you to choose the best extra virgin olive oil you can afford.
 Unfiltered, unblended pure extra virgin olive oils like Morocco Gold have the highest quantities of health enhancing polyphenols – as well as a taste like no other.
 Morocco Gold is a superior quality, single estate Extra Virgin olive oil from an entirely new source.
 The oil is made from olives grown in the foothills of the Atlas mountains.

-And it couldn’t be a more exciting time to try your first bottle as our 2022 Harvest is now available.
-We are delighted to report that his year’s harvest has produced a low acidity level of 0.2% together with the highest level of polyphenols yet seen in our extra virgin olive oil.
+And it couldn’t be a more exciting time to try your first bottle as our 2022-2023 Harvest is now available.
+We are delighted to report that his year’s harvest has produced a low acidity level of 0.3% together with a continuing high level of polyphenols in our extra virgin olive oil.
 This means a greater concentration of the antioxidants which can circulate in your body and help to reduce a multitude of different health conditions including cancer and heart disease.